michelou/dotty-examples/OPENJDK.md

 C:\opt\jdk-zulu-11.0.2\
 </pre>

 ## Data sharing

-This section supplements my writing [Data Sharing and Dotty on Windows](CDS.md).
+This section supplements my writing from page [Data Sharing and Dotty on Windows](CDS.md).

 An OpenJDK installation contains the file **`<install_dir>\lib\classlist`**.
 For instance we proceed as follows to check if data sharing is enabled in Oracle OpenJDK 11: